Skip to Content

 The second is Watanabe Seitei’s prints featured in Bijutsu Sekai.
 The magazine focused on Japanese art and featured articles and illustrations of the work of Japanese artists.

 More Japanese vintage art and images are featured on the site.
-This includes Kusakabe Kimbei’s stunning hand-c stunning hand-coloured photographs of Japan during the late 19th and early 20th centuries.
+This includes Kusakabe Kimbei’s stunning hand-coloured photographs of Japan during the late 19th and early 20th centuries.

 If you fancy, you can Buy Me A Coffee Here.